RawadSD/Rock-paper-scissors-game/README.md

-A little Rock-paper-scissors game that I created for fun practicing JavaScript HTML and CSS.
+A little Rock-paper-scissors game that I created for fun practicing HTML, CSS, focusing on JavaScript .